Our Mission

 We use trans with an asterisk to be as inclusive as possible to people of any gender identity that does not match what they were assigned at birth, be they intersex, genderfluid, agender, a non-Western gender such as Two-Spirit, or anything else.
 We are also inclusive to people whether they transition medically or decide not to because of medical restrictions or simple preference.
 NETS believes that only an individual can decide their gender, presentation, and pronouns, and it is up to us to accept and respect that.

-As an organization founded by two trans people of color, we are intimately familiar with all the myriad ways that gender identity overlaps and intersects with other aspects of identity such as race, nationality, and even languages spoken, especially in queer spaces.
+As an organization founded and run by two trans people of color, we are intimately familiar with all the myriad ways that gender identity overlaps and intersects with other aspects of identity such as race, nationality, and even languages spoken, especially in queer spaces.
 We aim to be as intersectional as possible for all of our residents and community members.
 NETS is committed to always being not just not racist, but actively anti-racist in our policies and actions.
 In fact, NETS is dedicated to combating oppression on every axis.